Kylar514/cyboard_tutorial/README.md

 3. **Using Programming Tools:**
    - Copy the files to the board as if it’s a flash drive.
+   - Vial QMK is a option as well [Vial-QMK-Github](https://github.com/Cyboard-DigitalTailor/vial-qmk)
    - Alternatively you can use the QMK CLI tool for flashing.
 Refer to the QMK documentation.
+[QMK RP2040 documentation](https://github.com/qmk/qmk_firmware/blob/master/docs/platformdev_rp2040.md)
    - For ZMK, follow the ZMK documentation for programming Nice!Nanos.
+[Cyboard ZMK github](https://github.com/Cyboard-DigitalTailor/zmk-user-config-template)

 ![Final Assembly](images/final_assembly.jpg)